8 Broadway Shows to See This Holiday Season in NYC

 What’s the best show on Broadway right now?

-While the absolute best show is of course a matter of personal opinion, Wicked, The Great Gatsby, Moulin Rouge!, Aladdin and Hamilton are just some of the top shows you can see on Broadway this season.
+While the absolute best show is of course a matter of personal opinion, Wicked, Beetlejuice, Buena Vista Social Club, Moulin Rouge!, Death Becomes Her, Operation Mincemeat and Hamilton are just some of the top shows you can see in a Broadway theatre this season.
+(Death Becomes Her is nominated for Best Musical Theater Album at the upcoming 2026 Grammy Awards.)

 What is the most popular Broadway show?

 The popularity of a show can be determined by a number of factors, including tenure and star power.
-Shows like Harry Potter and the Cursed Child, Aladdin, Hamilton and Wicked continue to be bestsellers into 2025, along with The Lion King, which sits at the top of the list of highest-grossing musical theater productions of all time.
+Shows like Harry Potter and the Cursed Child, Aladdin, Hamilton and Wicked continue to be bestsellers, along with The Lion King, which sits at the top of the list of highest-grossing musical theater productions of all time.

 What are some new Broadway shows?